teleport-network/teleport-documents/developer/Error-Handling/ACK&Error-Handling.md

 ```

-To get the acks, you need to [get your packet info](../Cross-Chain-Tracking/1Track.md) first.
-And construct the keys by encode your cross-chain data.
+To get the ACK's, you need to [get your packet info](../Cross-Chain-Tracking/1Track.md) first and construct the keys by encoding your cross-chain data.

 ![How to reslove ACK](./ACKProcess.png)